2024–25 UC San Diego Tritons women's basketball team

-The 2024–25 UC San Diego Tritons women's basketball team represents the University of California, San Diego during the 2024–25 NCAA Division I women's basketball season.
-The Tritons, led by 13th-year head coach Heidi VanDerveer, play their home games at LionTree Arena in La Jolla, California, as members of the Big West Conference.
+The 2024–25 UC San Diego Tritons women's basketball team represented the University of California, San Diego during the 2024–25 NCAA Division I women's basketball season.
+The Tritons, led by 13th-year head coach Heidi VanDerveer, played their home games at LionTree Arena in La Jolla, California, as members of the Big West Conference.

 This is the first year the team will be eligible for the NCAA tournament, as UC San Diego has officially completed their four-year mandatory transition to Division I sports.

 Previous season

 The Tritons finished the 2023–24 season 12–19, 8–12 in Big West play to finish in a tie for seventh place.
 Since they were in the final year of the a four-year mandatory transition period from Division II to Division I, they were ineligible to participate in the Big West tournament.